neuroinformatics-unit/poisson-numcodecs/README.md

 ## Usage

+A complete example with sequential calibration and look-up compression is provided in [examples/raster_calibration_and_compression.ipynb](examples/raster_calibration_and_compression.ipynb)
-An complete example is provided in [examples/workbook.ipynb](examples/workbook.ipynb)
+A complete example with raster calibration and compression is provided in [examples/sequential_calibration_and_lookup_compression.ipynb](examples/sequential_calibration_and_lookup_compression.ipynb)